 What time do support drivers head up and how long can they expect to be at the summit?

 Support drivers must head up between 6:15 am and 8 am.
 After 8 am, the Auto Road closes to uphill vehicle traffic.
 At approximately 12 pm, support drivers will start descending the Auto Road with their passengers.
 That is 4-5 hrs at the summit of the “home of world’s worst weather”.
-They should be prepared.
+The car is their primary shelter.
+Everyone should be prepared.
 The summit buildings will be open at 9 am and there will be bathrooms.
-They should have food, water and clothing for themselves and their racers.
+Drivers should have food, water and clothing for themselves and their racers.
 Drivers need to drive all the way to the summit and not ‘leapfrog’ with riders – no cars are allowed on the road after the race begins.

 What amenities are available to my support driver at the summit?

 The Sherman Adams building at the summit is open for the season.
 The Sherman Adams building, a modern summit building, houses The Sherman Adams Visitor Center, a cafeteria, restrooms, gift shops, and the Mount Washington Observatory and its museum.
 Please DO NOT 'hang out' or 'set up camp' in the Adams building.
 This is the State Park Building, if you 'set up camp', state park officials will ask you to leave.
 There are port-a-johns outside.

 What is at the summit for the racers?

 Portable toilets, water, commemorative fleece blankets, finisher medals, and first aid are available at the finish on the summit.
 You should be prepared with additional food, water/energy drinks and warm, dry clothing in your support driver's car.
 There will be 5 gallon bottles of water to refill water bottles.
 Cups and individual bottled water will NOT be available for environmental reasons.